Grace Onyango: Parliamentary career

 Of her career as a parliamentarian, Onyango told The Standard in July 2018 that she "...was the minority in Parliament, standing up against 158 male MPs.
 But I dominated the debates".
 In one instance in November 1970, she asked Minister of State Mbiyu Koinange why the state had arrested a witchdoctor known as "Kajiwe" for oathing people at the Coast, but had not arrested those who organised oathing in Central Province the year before.

 In 1975, Onyango was a member of the committee tasked with investigating the assassination of Josiah Mwangi Kariuki.
 When the committee chair, Elijah Mwangale tabled the report, she pointed out that it had been doctored at State House, by President Jomo Kenyatta prior to publication.
 She and another Member of Parliament, Martin Shikuku, had hidden a copy of the original report in Room 7 in Parliament.
 The original report contained the names of Mbiyu Koinange and Wanyoike Thungu, Jomo Kenyatta's aide and enforcer.

 Onyango also successfully lobbied for the abolition of bicycle taxes.
 In her decade and a half in Parliament, a few other women were elected to the House.
 They included Dr. Phoebe Asiyo and Chelagat Mutai.

 Onyango lost her parliamentary seat in 1983 to Robert Ouko, who would be later assassinated.

 Personal life and death

 Onyango married a teacher and journalist, Onyango Baridi, who died in 1969, leaving her with six children: Paul Ramogi, Lynn Akwacha, Jean, Josephine Migadde, Mary and Xandae.

 She had 17 grandchildren and 11 great-grandchildren.

 Onyango died on 8 March 2023, at the age of 98.
-Thme National assembly paid tribute to her and contributions were made to her funeral expenses.
+The National assembly paid tribute to her and contributions were made to her funeral expenses.